-If you are looking for “bang for your buck” then the Sunco Lighting offer these lights in various bulk buy options.
-As they are linkable via a “daisy-chain” and easy to install, they are great for buying in bulk and transforming your whole garage.
+If you are looking for “bang for your buck” then these Sunco garage lights are available in various bulk buy options.
+As they are linkable via a “daisy-chain” configuration, they are great for buying in bulk and transforming your whole garage.

 3. Luceco 3600 LED Garage Lighting

-The Luceco is the cheaper alternative to the Hyperikon model with very similar performance.
-They can also be bought in various bulk options but have one major drawback because they cannot be linked like the alternatives.
+The Luceco garage lights are the cheaper alternatives to the above with very similar performance.
+They can also be bought in various bulk options but have the major drawback of not being able to be linked together.

 Features of the Luceco LED garage lighting include: